Use current location

 Once the pores in the ceramic catalyst get clogged, exhaust flow is reduced, and backpressure increases.
 Excessive back pressure can cause damage to internal engine components.

-At Huron Automotive, we have expert mechanics skilled in Car Catalytic Converter Inspectionrectifying failed catalytic converters.
+At Huron Automotive, we have expert mechanics skilled in rectifying failed catalytic converters.
 We provide affordable and reliable service to Green Bay, WI drivers.
 Our facility is equipped with the latest diagnostic tools to find out the problem with your car and carry out appropriate repairs as quickly as possible.
 Please call or visit us today to schedule your next service appointment.
 We look forward to winning your repeat business to continue to care for your car.